In this article, you will learn how to use a knife for self defense.

 How to Use a Knife for Self Defense

-If you’re going to fight with a knife, you need to be aware of some key aspects of combat.
+If you’re going to do knife fighting, you need to be aware of some key aspects of combat.

-The first thing to consider is how you handle your knife.
+The first thing to consider in a knife fight is how you handle your knife.
 The ideal knife grip for self-defense is the one that makes you feel the most at ease and allows you to operate the most easily.

 There are several knife self-defense systems and tactics, but one of the fundamental concepts shared by nearly all of them is to maintain the tip of your knife pointing at your opponent.

 The forward grip is a fantastic and highly flexible grip that provides you with a broad range of motion.
 This is the grip I reccomend for a knife attack.
 This grip is ideal for shorter knives, although it can be used with almost any blade.

 Simply grab your knife in the same general position as you would shake someone’s hand to make the grip.
 For a firm and flexible hold, place your thumb on the spine of the knife, and your other four fingers may curl up under the handle.

 The Forward grip is a relatively common and straightforward grip that many people employ without recognizing it.
 When you think of fundamental knife grips, it’s similar to your go-to and archetypal knife grip.

 This grip is incredibly natural and will allow you to perform a variety of knife moves and skills.

 The Forward grip is one of the simplest and most practical grips available.
 It is one of the first ones you should learn if you are just starting out, but it is also very applicable and helpful if you are more accomplished in knife self-defense.